Lythraceae (loosestrife family) Lagerstroemia

 Pure red Dynamite cultivar of crape myrtle, Pearce Mitchell Place.
 Sairus Patel, 3 Sep 2023

-Conspicuous plantings that appeared in Menlo Park on El Camino Real near Menlo Avenue were bound to attract attention.
-Campus’s first hybrid, a multitrunked ‘Tuscarora’, with dark coral pink flowers, was planted in the inner northeast island of the Inner Quad when the Quad was paved in 1984.
-In the 1990s, bulk plantings of sizable trees began, for example of ‘Tuscarora’ on Galvez Street between Jane Stanford Way and Campus Drive, and a parking-lot row of white-flowered ‘Natchez’, with dark cinnamon-brown bark, between Lagunita Eucalipto and Murray Hall.
-A group of 10 ‘Tuscarora’ encloses Knight Plaza on the east side.
-This formal space, on the north end of Lathrop Library, is graced by fern podocarpus, hornbeams, and a colonnade.
+Early plantings on El Camino Real in Menlo Park near Menlo Avenue naturally drew attention.
+Campus’s first L. ×egolfii, a multi-trunked ‘Tuscarora’, with dark coral pink flowers, was planted in the inner northeast island of the Inner Quad in 1985, soon after the Quad was paved.
+Significant plantings of sizable hybrids began in the 1990s: ‘Tuscarora’ on Galvez Street between Jane Stanford Way and Campus Drive, and a row of white-flowered ‘Natchez’ between Lagunita Eucalipto and Murray Hall.
+The bark of ‘Natchez’ shows the most dramatic contrasts of the common cultivars, with dark cinnamon-brown and creamy tan patches.
+A group of 10 ‘Tuscarora’ forms the east boundary of Knight Plaza, north of Lathrop Library, accompanied by rows of Cape afrocarpus and hornbeams, and a colonnade.

-‘Natchez’ was planted at the Old Union in 2007, after the building’s renovation, and has been used extensively since then, including a row along Galvez on the east side of the John A. & Cynthia Fry Gunn Building (SIEPR) immediately adjacent to the sidewalk.
-Several flank the front entrance to Vaden Health Center.
-See a formal grid of 20 at Crothers Hall near Crothers Way.
-Several ‘Muskogee’, with light lavender-pink flowers, can be seen at 719 Alvarado Road on campus.
-The ‘Natchez’, ‘Muskogee’, and ‘Tuscarora’ trifecta ruled in Palo Alto for many years, favored as the most disease-resistant by City arborists.
+‘Natchez’ was planted at the Old Union in 2007, after renovation, and has since been extensively used, including a row at 366 Galvez Street adjacent to the sidewalk.
+Several flank the front entrance to Vaden Health Center; a formal grid of 20 stands at Crothers Hall near Crothers Way.
+A few ‘Muskogee’, with light lavender-pink flowers, can be seen around the entrance of Kappa Alpha (664 Lomita Court) and at 719 Alvarado Road on campus.
+The ‘Natchez’, ‘Muskogee’, and ‘Tuscarora’ trifecta reigned in Palo Alto for many years, favored by City arborists for their disease resistance.

-A pale lavender, with very little undertone of pink, may be seen on the substantial trusses of flowers in late summer on six ‘Yuma’ in front of Enchanted Broccoli Forest (this cultivar has a soupçon of L. amabilis mixed in).
-Petals fade to a dried fawn, remaining attached.
-Compare to the multi-trunked shrubby ‘Muskogee’ near the front tables.
-A handsome row of crape myrtles, one purple, the others in shades of clear pink, edges the back lawn of the Knoll.
+A pale lavender with almost no pink undertone distinguishes the substantial late-summer trusses of ‘Yuma’ in front of Enchanted Broccoli Forest (six specimens).
+This cultivar is of the same hybrid parentage but includes a soupçon of L. amabilis.
+Petals fade to a dried fawn while still attached.
+Compare these to the multi-trunked shrubby ‘Muskogee’ near the front tables.
+An attractive row of crape myrtles, one purple, the others in shades of clear pink, edges the back lawn of The Knoll.

-In recent years, pure red Dynamite, the trade name of a cultivar of L. indica, has been appearing on campus, for example at 828 Pine Hill Road (mixed among the ‘Tuscarora’ on that block) and at 34 Pearce Mitchell Place.
-Occasional medium pink flowers will appear within the masses of red.
-A row along the northwest side of Arrillaga Family Sports Center was removed in 2024 because of construction.
-In Palo Alto, see several Dynamite at 2075 Yale Street.
-Nearby, deep purple–flowered L. indica ‘Catawba’ is on the Oberlin Street side of 1080 College Ave and along the left side of 2140 Bowdoin Street.
+In recent years, pure red Dynamite, the trade name of a L. indica cultivar, has appeared on campus, for example at 828 Pine Hill Road, intermixed with ‘Tuscarora’, and at 34 Pearce Mitchell Place.
+Occasional medium-pink flowers appear among the masses of red.
+A former row along the northwest side of Arrillaga Family Sports Center was removed in 2024 during construction.
+In Palo Alto, several Dynamite can be seen at 2075 Yale Street.
+Nearby, deep purple–flowered L. indica ‘Catawba’ grows on the Oberlin Street side of 1080 College Ave and along the left side of 2140 Bowdoin Street.